Quantum Kernels and Support Vector Machines

 show(qprog)

-The algorithm will perform the following steps [3]:
+The algorithm performs these steps [3]:

 -

-Estimating the kernel matrix
+Estimates the kernel matrix:

 -